MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 Because the nature and quality of data initially is uncertain, you might not accomplish your business goals if you apply a typical DevOps process to a data science project.
 Exploration and experimentation are recurring activities and needs throughout the machine learning process.
 Teams at Microsoft use a project lifecycle and a working process that reflect the nature of data science-specific activities.
 The [Team Data Science Process](/azure/architecture/data-science-process/overview) and The [Data Science Lifecycle Process](https://github.com/dslp/dslp) are examples of reference implementations.

-### Limits on data quality and availability limit the process
+### Limits on data quality and availability limit progress

-For a machine learning team to effectively develop machine learning-infused applications, production data access is preferred across work environments.
-If production data access isn't possible because of compliance requirements or technical constraints, consider implementing [Azure role-based access control with Azure Machine Learning](/azure/machine-learning/how-to-assign-roles), [Just-in-Time access](/azure/security-center/security-center-just-in-time), or [data movement pipelines](/azure/data-factory/) to create production data replicas and enhance user productivity.
+For a machine learning team to effectively develop machine learning-infused applications, access to production data is preferred for all relevant work environments.
+If production data access isn't possible due to compliance requirements or technical constraints, consider implementing [Azure role-based access control with Azure Machine Learning](/azure/machine-learning/how-to-assign-roles), [just-in-time access](/azure/security-center/security-center-just-in-time), or [data movement pipelines](/azure/data-factory/) to create production data replicas and enhance user productivity.

 ### Machine learning requires a greater operational effort